brokechubb/Jakey/docs/MEMORY_SYSTEM.md

 ## Memory Storage

+The memory system uses a unified backend architecture with automatic failover:

+### Primary Backend: SQLite
 Memories are stored in the SQLite database in the `memories` table with the following structure:

 - `user_id`: Discord user ID